horony/udacity-nanodegree-data-engineering/README.md

 **2 - Cloud Data Warehouses**

 **3 - Spark & Data Lakes**
+In this project a data lake containing songplay-data from *Sparkify* and a corresponding ETL is constructed using EMR, S3 and Spark.
+Data is extracted from a S3 bucket, transformed data warehouse tables with Spark on EMR and safed as parquet-files.

 **4 - Automate Data Pipelines**
 tbd

 **5 - Capstone Project:**
 This project designs an analytical dataware house and corresponding ETLs for the bicycle sharing system *Citi Bikes* in New York City.
 The project combines bike trip data provided Citi Bikes with weather data of New York City.
-Data is extracted from a S3 and an API, transformed into six data warehouse table with Spark and safed a parquet-files.
+Data is extracted from a S3 bucket and an API, transformed into six data warehouse table with Spark and safed as parquet-files.

 ## Program information